 Step 5: Repeat often.

 Tip: Let gravity do the work.
-To strengthen the muscles stretched, slowly bring your folded legs back up to the original position without assistance.
+To strengthen the muscles stretched, slowly bring your folded legs up to the original position without assistance.

-If you are tired of enduring this form of chronic pain, and are in need of a proven, structured, plan for pain relief: Search this site for more valuable help and download the program.
+If you are tired of hurting and are in need of a proven, structured, plan for relief: Search this site for more valuable help and download the program.
 It includes this Twist along with all of the others you need to help you release your tension.